gitlabhq/gitlabhq/doc/user/project/integrations/kubernetes.md

 Each project can be configured to connect to a different Kubernetes cluster, see the [configuration](#configuration) section.

-If you have a single cluster that you want to use for all your projects, you can pre-fill the settings page with a default template.
-To configure the template, see the [Services Templates](services_templates.md) document.

 ## Configuration

 Navigate to the [Integrations page](project_services.md#accessing-the-project-services)